Usaali/LogGPisMap/README.md

 # LogGPisMap

 This repository contains source code for LogGPisMap, introduced in the paper [Faithful Euclidean distance field from Log-Gaussian Process Implicit Surfaces](https://ieeexplore.ieee.org/abstract/document/9361242) presented at RA-L and ICRA2021.

+The source code is modified from Bhoaram Lee's [GPisMap code](https://github.com/leebhoram/GPisMap).

 ## License